DeForestt/aflat/Docs.md

 bool b = false;
 ```
 ### adr
-An 8 bit memory address.
+An 8-byte untyped memory address on the supported x86-64 target.
 In aflat, pointers point to any type so you can have a pointer to an int, a pointer to a float, and so on.
 This is different from C where pointers point to a specific type.
 This is done to allow for more flexibility in the language.
 Because of this, pointers in aflat are a bit dangerous.
 It is suggested to use boxing instead of pointers wherever possible.
 ```js
 adr a = NULL;
 ```